kofimuad/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Task 18 - Letters only please
 Display all lines of the file /etc/ssh/sshd_config starting with a letter. include capital letters as well

+## Task 19 - A to Z
+A script that replaces all characters A and c from input to Z and e respectively.